 Check out these guides to the best destinations near Tokyo for more information.

-A day-trip from Tokyo to Mount Fuji and the lesser known Hakone five lakes area is among Japan's traveler's favorites, so here is our guide on how to visit this famous landmark with the Japan Rail Pass.
-Whereas you prefer climbing or a more relaxed pace, we have the perfect guide for you make the most out of this trip!
+A day-trip from Tokyo to Mount Fuji and the lesser-known Hakone five lakes area is among the favorite experiences of many travelers to Japan, so here is our guide on how to visit this famous landmark with the Japan Rail Pass.
+Whether you prefer climbing or a more relaxed pace, we have the perfect guide for you make the most out of this trip!

 There are a number of popular attractions in Hakone.
 Many people go there specifically for the onsen (hot springs) and the town has some fascinating points of cultural interest too, including the Hakone Shrine and the Hakone Open Air Museum.